thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 - Go to the "office" state and enter editing mode of the "Office sensors list" widget;
 - Scroll to the "Actions" menu section and click the "Add action" button;
 - The "Actions" window will open.
-Click the "plus" icon in the top right corner of the screen.
-In the "Add action" dialog:
+Click the "plus" icon in the top-right corner of the screen.
+Complete the following steps in the "Add action" dialog:
   - Select "On row click" action source;
   - Enter action name;
   - Choose the "Custom action" action type;
   - After choosing an action type, the "Custom action function" section appears.
 Paste the function by copying it from the documentation.
   This function performs a transition to the dashboard state depending on the type (device profile) of the selected device.

-Custom action function, using in this example:
+Custom action function used in this example:

 ```js
 const $injector = widgetContext.$injector;